1. Location and Hours:

 If you arrive early, please make yourself comfortable in the waiting area.
-If you are meeting with the Director of Student Counseling and her door is closed at the time your session is to begin, please knock to let her know you are there, and wait, as she may be on the phone.
+If you are meeting with the Director of Student Counseling and her door is closed at the time your session is to begin, please knock to let her know you are there, and return to the waiting area, as she may be on the phone.
 We value your time and try to be punctual.
 However, on occasion a session will need to start a few minutes late or be rescheduled due to an emergency.
 We will give as much notice as possible of such changes.
 Most sessions last 45 – 50 minutes.

 5. What You Can Expect from Counseling:

 Counseling provides a safe setting in which to explore many things including emotions, needs, hopes, wounds, strengths, experiences, challenges, relationships, issues of faith and call, etc. Initially, the healing process may bring discomfort as one reconsiders experiences and tries new behavior.
 Self-understanding, efficacy, resilience, and a sense of abundance increase through the resolution or integration of feelings, issues, and patterns that have limited one’s joy, flexibility, or positive relationships, including one’s relationship with God.
-Because therapy is a collaborative process it is important to address anything that hinders the deepening of trust in the therapist-client relationship.
+Because therapy is a collaborative process, it is important to address anything that hinders the deepening of trust in the therapist-client relationship.
 Shared wisdom, non-judgment, curiosity, motivation, and the guidance of the Holy Spirit contribute to a positive counseling experience.

 Information shared in counseling is confidential.
 However if injury to self or others is an “imminent danger,” therapists take appropriate steps to ensure safety, which may require breaking confidence.
 In non-emergencies, if you would like your therapist to speak with another therapist, a psychiatrist, or a PTS administrator, you must sign a release of information form. ***On-campus therapists will share information as needed for the wellbeing of clients.
 If someone shares a concern that relates to Title VI or Title IX with an on-campus counselor, consultation with the Director of Student Counseling will take place to further support the student and clarify options to address the situation.